pawpperoni/manual-systemd-unit-execution/Documentation/targets.md

 for example to create a *defined service machine* and change into targets easily.

-Here you have an example of an web server target:
+Here you have an example of a web server target:

 ```bash
 [user@localhost ~]$ cat /usr/lib/systemd/system/web-server.target